A bombed building and view of Hiroshima Japan

 Now, we have done tea ceremonies in other parts of Japan, but this one was extra special because we got to try our hand at kanji.
 This type of calligraphy is strongly connected with tea ceremonies because hanging scrolls are a quintessential part of the decor of a Japanese tea room.
 So really, it makes perfect sense to group these two cultural experiences together!

-The tour cost $134 USD and what I loved the most was how calm and mindful it was.
+I loved how calm and mindful it was!
 Hiroshima is a big city, so it was nice to be able to take a break from it all.

 7. Go on a history walking tour